COVID-19 information for international students

 Graduate Students: Visit the Graduate Students' Association's frequently asked questions page for information about coverage for COVID-19.

 There have been reports across Canada of scams related to COVID-19.
-It’s normal to feel vulnerable or uncertain right now but it’s also important to stay vigilant about protecting your personal information.
+It’s normal to feel vulnerable or uncertain right now, and it’s also important to stay vigilant about protecting your personal information.

 Watch out for fraudulent communication such as: